Caleb-Shepard/Scripts/README.md

 ```
 cd ~/Scripts
 cc -o sPoNgEbOb.c sponge
+# use the following lines if you like to clean up
-#rm sPoNgEbOb.c
+rm sPoNgEbOb.c
+rm img/ubuntu_beautified.png
+rmdir img
 ```

 ### Usage
 Read the scripts that you plan to run before you run them, as a safe practice.

 **sponge**
-This is a simple C program that converts strings into sassy spongebob talk.
+This is a simple C program that converts strings into sassy spongebob strings Useful when you appreciate dead memes but send longer messages to friends
 ```
-./sponge "This is a string"
+% ./sponge "This is a sassy string"
+tHiS iS a SaSsY sTrInG
 ```

 **ubuntu_natural_scrolling_17_04.sh**